Sublinear-Time Algorithms for Compressive Phase Retrieval: Introduction

-\begin{theorem}[$\ell_{\infty}/\ell_2$ with optimal measurements] There exists a randomized construction of $\Phi \in \mathbb{C}^{m \times n}$ and a deterministic decoding procedure $\mathcal{R}$ such that for $x\in \C^n$ which is $(\Oh(k),P)$-compliant for some $\eta$-distinct $P\subset \bS^1$, the recovered signal $\hat x = \mathcal{R}(\Phi, |\Phi x|, P)$ satisfies the $\ell_\infty/\ell_2$ error guarantee with probability at least $0.6$, and $\Phi$ has $m = \Oh((k/\eta)\log n)$ rows and $\mathcal{R}$ runs in time $\Oh(k/\eta + k \poly(\log n))$. \end{theorem}
+\begin{theorem}[$\ell_{\infty}/\ell_2$ with optimal measurements] There exists a randomized construction of $\Phi \in \mathbb{C}^{m \times n}$ and a deterministic decoding procedure $\mathcal{R}$ such that for $x\in \C^n$ which is $(\Oh(k),P)$-compliant for some $\eta$-distinct $P\subset \bS^1$, the recovered signal $\hat x = \mathcal{R}(\Phi, |\Phi x|, P)$ satisfies the $\ell_\infty/\ell_2$ error guarantee with probability at least $1-1/\poly(n)$, and $\Phi$ has $m = \Oh((k/\eta)\log n)$ rows and $\mathcal{R}$ runs in time $\Oh(k/\eta + k \poly(\log n))$. \end{theorem}

 It is clear that the lower bound for the traditional compressive sensing problem is also a lower bound for the compressive phase retrieval problem, and it is known that the $\ell_\infty/\ell_2$ compressive sensing problem requires $\Omega(k\log n)$ measurements~\cite{bipw10}.
-Therefore the theorem above achieves the optimal measurements for real signals (where one can take $\eta = \pi$) up to a constant factor.
+Therefore, the theorem above achieves the optimal measurements up to a constant factor when $\eta$ is a constant.

-An immediate corollary of the $\ell_\infty/\ell_2$ sparse recovery algorithm is an $\ell_2/\ell_2$ sparse recovery algorithm, stated below, which improves upon \cite{Nakos} in approximation ratio (from a constant factor to $1+\epsilon$) and decoding time but achieves only a constant failure probability instead of an $o_n(1)$ failure probability as in~\cite{Nakos}.
+An immediate corollary of the $\ell_\infty/\ell_2$ sparse recovery algorithm is an $\ell_2/\ell_2$ sparse recovery algorithm, stated below, which improves upon \cite{Nakos} in approximation ratio (from a constant factor to $1+\epsilon$).

-\begin{corollary}[$\ell_2/\ell_2$ with near-optimal measurements] There exists a randomized construction of $\Phi \in \mathbb{R}^{m \times n}$ and a deterministic decoding procedure $\mathcal{R}$ such that for $x\in \C^n$ which is $(\Oh(k),P)$-compliant for some $\eta$-distinct $P\subset \bS^1$, the recovered signal $\hat x = \mathcal{R}(\Phi, |\Phi x|, P)$ satisfies the $\ell_2/\ell_2$ error guarantee with probability at least $0.6$, and $\Phi$ has $m = \Oh((k/\min\{\eta,\epsilon\}) \log n)$ rows and $\mathcal{R}$ runs in time $\Oh((k/\min\{\eta,\epsilon\}) \poly(\log n))$. \end{corollary}
+\begin{corollary}[$\ell_2/\ell_2$ with near-optimal measurements] There exists a randomized construction of $\Phi \in \mathbb{R}^{m \times n}$ and a deterministic decoding procedure $\mathcal{R}$ such that for $x\in \C^n$ which is $(\Oh(k),P)$-compliant for some $\eta$-distinct $P\subset \bS^1$, the recovered signal $\hat x = \mathcal{R}(\Phi, |\Phi x|, P)$ satisfies the $\ell_2/\ell_2$ error guarantee with probability at least $1-1/\poly(n)$, and $\Phi$ has $m = \Oh((k/\min\{\eta,\epsilon\}) \log n)$ rows and $\mathcal{R}$ runs in time $\Oh((k/\min\{\eta,\epsilon\}) \poly(\log n))$. \end{corollary}

-It is also known that the classical compressive sensing problem with for-each $\ell_2/\ell_2$ error guarantee and constant failure probability requires $\Omega((k/\epsilon)\log(n/k))$ measurements~\cite{PW11}, our result above achieves up to a logarithmic factor the optimal number of measurements.
+It is also known that the classical compressive sensing problem with for-each $\ell_2/\ell_2$ error guarantee and constant failure probability requires $\Omega((k/\epsilon)\log(n/k))$ measurements~\cite{PW11}.
+Our result above achieves the optimal number of measurements up to a logarithmic factor.